 Prof. Dr. Thomas Müller,

 Disorders of behaviour and experience in different social contexts are often generated by cultural differences, as cultures define norms of adequate behaviour and experience.
 These norms may differ greatly depending on the constellation of the cultures meeting.
-Moreover, misunderstandings and conflicts recur due to social contacts beetween persons from different cultural backgrounds.
-In addition, especially children and young people as well as adults with migration background frequently show disorders of their behaviour and emotions, one of the reasons being that they try to cope with the cultural tension.
+Moreover, misunderstandings and conflicts recur due to social contacts between persons from different cultural backgrounds.
+In addition, especially children and young people as well as adults with migration background frequently show disorders of their behaviour and emotions.
+One of the reasons is that they try to cope with cultural tension.

-Courses on Offer, Projects and Future Projects at a Glance
+Courses on offer, pojects and future projects at a glance

-- These skills are also being developed in the context of the series of courses "Intercultural Competence in the Classroom", networks are linked to internal and external partners and experts and thus bringing together interested parties.
-In the summer semester 2020 a workshop took place on the topic of "Changing Perspectives: Flight and Prejudice".
-Okba Kerdiea, speaker of the project "Education Meets Development", presented new perspectives to students from different fields of spezialization.
+- These skills are also being developed in the context of the series of courses 'Intercultural Competence in the Classroom', networks are linked to internal and external partners and experts and thus bringing together interested parties.
+In the summer semester 2020 a workshop took place on the topic of 'Changing Perspectives: Escape and Prejudice'.
+Okba Kerdiea, speaker of the project 'Education Meets Development', presented new perspectives to students from different fields of spezialization.
 He broadened horizons and eliminated or weakened some of the prejudices by stimulating discussions and answering many questions.
 There are more workshops considered for teachers in order to reach this target group in the second phase of training, who actively need these competences in their professional life and use them daily more or less consciously.
 Due to their current experience they contribute further perspectives at the same time.

-- Different actors of the global educational work should still be linked in future.
+- The networking of different actors of the global educational work should still be objective in future.
 On the one hand there is a possibility to develop an intercultural training for interested students, on the other hand to network education projects that are already existing.

 - Currently an intercultural country-specific training has been developed for trainees coming from Laos to Germany.
 This has been done in the context of a seminar together with students and in cooperation with the company BHS Corrugated Maschinen- und Anlagenbau GmbH.
 This training will be tested this year, if necessary revised and integrated in the in-company training at BHS.
 Moreover, a real field of application of intercultural work is presented to students.